-ANSI will work with private sector partners to develop concept notes according to the template developed in consultation with USAID during Year I of the SA2, and will secure USAID approval for each activity before adding it to the work plan.
+ANSI has been working with private sector partners to develop concept notes according to the template developed in consultation with USAID during Year I of the SA2, and continues to seek USAID approval for each activity before adding it to the work plan.
+This work plan will be updated as new concept notes are approved by ANSI and USAID.

-- 2) Website development ANSI, will monitor and update the specific SA2 website that includes information on projects, relevant SA2 resources, and points of contact.
-ANSI will work with USAID to ensure all Branding and Marking requirements are upheld in the revised website.
-The website has been launched in Year 3. - 3) Maintenance of strategic partnerships According to the strategic objectives set for the SA2, the SA2 will continue to explore collaboration opportunities with entities that provide technical assistance on NQI related matters, and if appropriate, will develop strategic partnerships.
+- Website development ANSI, will monitor and update the specific SA2 website that includes information on projects, relevant SA2 resources, and points of contact.
+ANSI will work with USAID to ensure all Branding and Marking requirements are upheld in the revised website. - 3) Maintenance of strategic partnerships According to the strategic objectives set for the SA2, the SA2 will continue to explore collaboration opportunities with entities that provide technical assistance on NQI related matters, and if appropriate, will develop strategic partnerships.
 This work will allow the SA2 to maximize the impact of its technical assistance by leveraging other organizations' resources.
 It will also ensure that the technical assistance approach of other organizations is balanced in terms of the value that they give to a system built around voluntary consensus standards, and the adoption of a multiple path approach.
 USAID/CEMD's support to connect and follow-up with these organizations will be particularly helpful as such organizations may not have channels for engaging private sector actors or initiatives like the Standards Alliance.
-In particular, these opportunities may include:

-- African Union (AfCFTA Secretariat): Partnerships to implement the TBT Chapter of the African Continental Free Trade Agreement (AfCFTA) - African Organisation for Standardisation (ARSO): Collaboration on expanding capacity building and workshops on renewable energy - Asia-Pacific Economic Cooperation (APEC): Collaboration with the Industry Dialogues (e.g., Automotive Dialogue, Chemical Dialogue, Life Sciences Innovation Forum) - Association of Southeast Asian Nations (ASEAN): Collaboration with the consultative Committee on Standards and Quality (ACCSQ) - 4) Coordination with USAID Bureaus and Missions to implement projects in partner countries, ANSI and private sector partners reach out to relevant USAID Missions to present on the project, brief them on opportunities, and request concurrence, if needed.
-In Year 3, ANSI reached out to various Missions in all SA2 regions and navigated the patchwork of disparate Mission requirements.
+In particular, these opportunities may include: - African Union (AfCFTA Secretariat): Partnerships to implement the TBT Chapter of the African Continental Free Trade Agreement (AfCFTA) - African Organisation for Standardisation (ARSO): Collaboration on expanding capacity building and workshops on renewable energy - Asia-Pacific Economic Cooperation (APEC): Collaboration with the Industry Dialogues (e.g., Automotive Dialogue, Chemical Dialogue, Life Sciences Innovation Forum) - Association of Southeast Asian Nations (ASEAN): Collaboration with the consultative Committee on Standards and Quality (ACCSQ) - 4) Coordination with USAID Bureaus and Missions to implement projects in partner countries, ANSI and private sector partners reach out to relevant USAID Missions to present on the project, brief them on opportunities, and request concurrence, if needed.
+In Year 3, ANSI reached out to various Missions in all SA2 regions.
 ANSI values Mission involvement and support and will continue to conduct outreach with them before starting implementation and during design, as a best practice to align and streamline project goals with USAID's broader work and ensure Mission Concurrence.

-2.3 LIST OF ACTIVITIES FOR YEAR 4 (JULY 12, 2021 - JULY 11, 2022) - COVID-19 RELATED
+2.3 LIST OF ACTIVITIES FOR YEAR 5 (JULY 12, 2023 - JULY 11, 2024) - COVID-19 RELATED